 Operating lease obligations are the minimum payments due under these obligations.
-Capital lease obligations represent the principal payments due under the respective leases.

-Settlement obligations represent the remaining payments of the obligations to Zeiss and Hologic.
+Settlement obligations represent the remaining payments of the obligations to Hologic.
+The Company paid \$0.5 million in July 2017 which represented the remaining settlement obligation to Zeiss.

-Other commitments represent firm purchase obligations to suppliers for future product deliverables.
+Other commitments represent firm purchase obligations to suppliers for future product and service deliverables.